Cliff Palace

 Cliff Palace is the largest cliff dwelling in North America.
 The structure built by the Ancestral Puebloans is located in Mesa Verde National Park in their former homeland region.
-The cliff dwelling and park are in Montezuma County, in the southwestern corner of Colorado, in the Southwestern United States.
+The cliff dwelling and park are in Montezuma County, in the southwestern corner of Colorado, Southwestern United States.

 History

-Tree-ring dating indicates that construction and refurbishing of Cliff Palace was continuous approximately from 1190 CE through 1260 CE, although the major portion of the building was done within a 20-year time span.
-The Ancestral Puebloans, also known as Anasazi, who constructed this cliff dwelling and the others like it at Mesa Verde were driven to these defensible positions by "increasing competition amidst changing climatic conditions".
-Cliff Palace was abandoned by 1300, and while debate remains as to the causes of this, some believe that a series of megadroughts interrupting food production systems is the main cause.
-Cliff Palace was rediscovered in 1888 by Richard Wetherill and Charlie Mason while they were out looking for stray cattle.
+It is believed that Cliff Palace was constructed and lived in from about 1200 A.D. to 1300 A.D.
+The Ancestral Puebloans who constructed this cliff dwelling and the others like it at Mesa Verde were driven to these defensible positions by "increasing competition amidst changing climatic conditions".
+Cliff Palace was abandoned by 1300, though debate is ongoing as to the cause.
+Some contend that a series of megadroughts interrupting food production systems was the main cause.

+Rediscovery

+Cliff Palace was rediscovered in December 1888 by Richard Wetherill and his brother-in-law, Charlie Mason, while they were looking for stray cattle.
+Wetherill and Mason also rediscovered Spruce Tree House and Square Tower House, which are also located in Mesa Verde.
+According to Wetherill and Mason, they "followed the Indian trail down Chapin Mesa, between Cliff and Navajo canyons, and camped at the head of a small branch of the Cliff Palace fork of Cliff Cañon."
+Wetherill and Mason spent time after finding the dwellings looking at artifacts found within the cliff.
+According to Mason, they found a stone axe "with the handle still on it" and also observed "parts of several human skeletons scattered about."
+Wetherill and Mason collected various artifacts from the site over the years, and they kept a detailed record of their discoveries.
+Wetherill took the first collection of artifacts to Durango, Colorado on March 2, 1889.

+Preservation

+Throughout the decade following Cliff Palace's rediscovery, it became a popular destination for tourists and curious explorers.
+These visitors did not take care of the site as it is taken care of today.
+This led many of the fragile walls and other structures to crumble.
+Many of the visitors also took artifacts that they had found, leaving hardly any for future visiting archeologists to find and examine.
+Richard Wetherill and others became very disturbed by this fact, and they pushed for the establishment of Mesa Verde National Park in order to protect Cliff Palace and other archeological sites in the area.
+Finally, in 1906, Mesa Verde National Park was established.

 Description

+Construction

 Cliff Palace was constructed primarily out of sandstone, mortar and wooden beams.
 The sandstone was shaped using harder stones, and a mortar of soil, water and ash was used to hold everything together.
 "Chinking" stones were placed within the mortar to fill gaps and provide stability.
-Many of the walls were decorated with colored earthen plasters, which were the first to erode over time.
+Then, the inside and outside walls were covered with a thin layer of plaster.
+Some remains of the plasters are still seen today, as they are characterized by their distinct yellow, white, and red colors.
+Much of the plaster is gone today, however, because they were the first to erode over time.